bestarch/aws-redis-bedrock-stack/docs/redis-enterprise-cloud-setup.md

 That is it, you are all set with Redis setup and connecting to the Redis datbase using a Redis Client like RedisInsight.

-### Redis database endpoint configurations
+### Additional Redis database endpoint configurations

 Redis Enterprise Cloud on AWS is now ready for your use.
-Typically, the developers need an endpoint , a user password and the server certificate to connect to the database from their applications.
+Typically, the developers need an endpoint, a user password and the server certificate to connect to the database from their applications.

 <img width="1288" alt="bedrock-redis-rc-30" src="https://github.com/RedisVentures/aws-redis-bedrock-stack/assets/6223831/0a8a13b6-4a7b-421f-a900-0186d2391d75">